cdagli/flask-api-starter/README.md

 This project provides a boilerplate for building a Rest API using flask.

-Other modules used are below;
+Other modules used are listed below;
 - sqlalchemy
 - marshmallow
 - sqlalchemy marshmallow